 The parking is a bit frustrating; the field is on campus and it's difficult to tell when you do or do not have to pay for parking.
 I did attend on a weekend and a faded sign did indicate that parking would be free; however I do believe parking on weekdays may be $8.
 The spots seemed plentiful when I arrived, but I took another look during the game and the lots appeared rather full.
 One definite plus that warrants some additional points is that there appeared to be a tailgating crowd prior to the game.
 Most college baseball stadiums either do not have enough fans to warrant tailgating or do not allow it.

-In terms of the restrooms, there was a single facility per gender behind the grandstand with roughly nine stations.
+In terms of the restrooms, there is a single facility per gender behind the grandstand with roughly nine stations.
 The facility is so great that the restrooms was probably the only portion that I felt could be slightly improved; just by modernizing it a bit.

 When I initially review the prices in comparison to other programs in Southern California, they do seem a bit above average.
 The increased ticket price is driven by demand, a modern venue, and by an experience that exceeds that of its peers.